gempesaw/Net-HTTP-Spore-Middleware-Format-Text/README.md

 POST, the **Content-Type** header will also be set to `text/plain`.

 It is intended for use with [Net::HTTP::Spore](https://metacpan.org/pod/Net::HTTP::Spore); see their documentation for more information.
-This particular module is intended as a stopgap while we wait for this to get merged into the main Net::HTTP::Spore repository.
+This particular module may be deleted if it eventually gets merged into the main Net:HTTP::Spore module.

 # BUGS